 LOS ANGELES — This is the most up-to date list of 2023 Holi events happening in Los Angeles, CA and surrounding cities.

 These annual events range from outdoor holi celebrations on the beach to everything in between represent the best of LA’s signature happenings.
-These popular holi festivals brings thousands of people together, whether it’s by sating residents’ tastes for throwing color or enjoying in-doors, our guide has you covered.
+These popular holi festivals like Garba nights, brings thousands of people together, whether it’s by sating residents’ tastes for throwing color or enjoying in-doors, our guide has you covered.
 Check out the latest holi celebrations in LA for 2023.

 1. Bollywood Spring/Holi Party with India’s #1 DJ RAVISH